Anisotropic magnetothermoelectric power of ferromagnetic thin films

 The Seebeck coefficient was recorded with reference to copper since Cu wires were connected at both ends of the film via pressed Indium.
-The potential difference was probed using a Nanovoltmeter (Keithley 2018) in an open circuit geometry (zero charge current).
-A dynamic technique was utilized to measure TEM as function of temperature in which the temperature difference between hot and cold point was always 5~K, while the temperature of the cold point was increased by 10~K in each step.
-In this way hot point and cold point interchanged in each step between the temperature range of 100 - 400~K \cite{Compans1989}.
-For the MTEP measurements, a larger temperature difference of 45~K was used in all cases.
+The potential difference was probed using a Nanovoltmeter (Keithley 2018) in an open circuit geometry $(J = 0)$.
+A dynamic technique was utilized to measure TEP as function of temperature in which the temperature difference between hot and cold point was always 5~K, while the temperature of the cold point was increased by 10~K in each step.
+In this way hot point and cold point interchanged in each step between the temperature range of 100 - 400~K~\cite{Compans1989}.